robiningelbrecht/strava-activities/README.md

 a weekly average of `191 km` and a monthly average of `763 km` 🐣

-I burned `
-Deprecated: Implicit conversion from float 613.8 to int loses precision in /Volumes/Projects/strava-activities/src/Domain/Strava/Activity/Activity.php on line 254
-144490 calories` doing so, that's about `
+I burned `144490 calories` doing so, that's about `535` pizza slices 🍕
-Deprecated: Implicit conversion from float 613.8 to int loses precision in /Volumes/Projects/strava-activities/src/Domain/Strava/Activity/Activity.php on line 254
-535` pizza slices 🍕

 ---